rtgodwin/rtgodwin.github.io/_docs/prep.md

 Yagra (Zhent) vs. 5 Xanathar guild.

+Crowd is cheering / booing.

 Get involved: roll initiative. to hit: 1d20 + prof. dmg: 1 + STR.
 Krentz at 3hp.
 Hang back: Yagra beats Krentz unconscious, gets beaten herself.
 Durnan yells "out!"
 Gang carries out Krentz.

 ### Troll

 > Shouts of alarm suddenly ring out as a hulking creature climbs up out of the shaft in the middle of the taproom — a monster with warty green skin, a tangled nest of wiry black hair, a long, carrot-shaped nose, and bloodshot eyes.
-As it bares its yellow teeth and howls, you can see that a half-dozen bat-like creatures are attached to its body, with three more circling above it like flies.
+It bares its yellow teeth and howls.
 Everyone in the tavern reacts in fear except for the barkeep, Durnan, who shouts, “Troll!”

+- Full health Troll.
+Attacks whoever gets a big hit.

 ### Talk with NPCs